Jaroslav-Tran/Bay_Wheels_Data_Exploration/README.md

 # Bay_Wheels_Data_Exploration
 My exploration of a FordBike(Bay Wheels) 2019 dataset showcasing key differences between two user types of this service: customers and subscribers.

-<h2> Dataset chosen </h2>
-Baywheels (FordBike) 2019 data available here: https://www.lyft.com/bikes/bay-wheels/system-data

-<h2> Main Findings </h2>
+The key focus of this project was on data visualization.

+### SUMMARY
+The key insights from this project were:
 <ol>
      <li> It is very likely that Subscribers are mostly daily commuters who use this service as a healthier alternative to driving a car or taking a public transportations as the peak times are around 8-9 am and 5-6 pm. </li>
      <li> Customers also have peaks around those times but the demand over the day is more or less consistent so I would assume that those are most likely tourist and use bikes for their bay area visit and trips </li>